 Margin

-Brokerage customers at both firms can trade on a cash or margin basis.
-Interest rates at Webull are consistently lower (8.74% versus 12.575% at the lowest rung).
-Both firms show margin details on their software for entered ticker symbols.
-Webull’s software shows more data points, like day-trading leverage and short maintenance requirement.
+Both brokers allow cash and margin trading.
+Webull’s margin rates are usually lower (8.74% versus 12.075% at the lowest level).
+Both show margin details for entered ticker symbols.
+Webull’s software displays more details, like day-trading leverage and short maintenance requirements.

 Winner: Webull